Super Bowl XXX: Fourth quarter

 Two plays following the interception, Smith scored once again with 3:43 left in the game, increasing the Cowboys' lead to 27–17.
 Despite being held to 49 yards on the ground and only 9 in the second half, Smith scored the game-clinching touchdown by making a devastating cutback on Kirkland, the best player on Pittsburgh's defense that day.
-The Steelers responded by driving to the Dallas 40-yard line, but after O'Donnell threw four consecutive incompletions, Pittsburgh turned the ball over on downs with 1:42 left in the game.
+The Steelers responded by driving to the Cowboys' 40-yard line, but after O'Donnell threw four consecutive incompletions, Pittsburgh turned the ball over on downs with 1:42 left in the game, sealing Dallas' victory.
 After that, Dallas ran out most of the clock with three quarterback kneels and an intentional delay of the game penalty before punting the ball back to the Steelers.
 Pittsburgh regained possession of the ball with three seconds remaining, but O'Donnell's Hail Mary pass was intercepted by Dallas safety Brock Marion on the final play of the game.

 The Steelers had outgained the Cowboys in total yards, 310–254 (201–61 in the second half), had 25 first downs compared to the Cowboys' 15, and limited Dallas' powerful running attack to just 56 yards.
 However, they were unable to overcome O'Donnell's interceptions, which led to two Cowboys touchdowns.
 The irony of the game was that O'Donnell entered Super Bowl XXX as the NFL's all-time leader in fewest interceptions per pass attempt.

 Troy Aikman finished the game with 15 out of 23 completions for 209 yards and a touchdown (Aikman became just the third quarterback to win three Super Bowl games; Terry Bradshaw and Joe Montana each won four).
 Smith was the Cowboys' leading rusher with 49 yards and 2 rushing touchdowns (Smith became just the fifth player to score a touchdown in three Super Bowl games, joining Lynn Swann, Franco Harris, Thurman Thomas, and Jerry Rice; he also became the first player to rush for two touchdowns in two Super Bowls).
 Irvin was Dallas' top receiver with 5 catches for 76 yards.
 Novacek caught 5 passes for 50 yards and a touchdown.
 Defensive end Chad Hennings recorded 2 of the 4 Dallas sacks in the game.
 The Dallas defense did not allow a play from scrimmage longer than 20 yards.

 Although his 3 interceptions were costly, O'Donnell recorded 28 of 49 completions for 239 yards and a touchdown.
 Morris was the top rusher of the game with 73 yards and a touchdown, and also caught 3 passes for 18 yards.
-Hastings was the top receiver of the game with 10 receptions for 98 yards, and returned 2 punts for 18 yards.
+Hastings was the top receiver of the game with 10 receptions for 98 yards and returned 2 punts for 18 yards.
 Mills caught 8 passes for 78 yards and gained 79 yards on 4 kickoff returns, giving him 157 total yards.
 A knee injury he sustained in the fourth quarter would keep him out for most of the 1996 season.